 Life will never be perfect.
 Things may never turn out quite the way we expect.
 We don't know what the future holds.
 Today's world is so uncertain that even if you felt secure in your situation it can change at any moment.
 As my therapist reminds me, no one is guaranteed tomorrow.
 As a control freak (though my therapist also says I should stop labeling myself!
 Labels are for envelopes!) it is very hard for me to let go, to release expectations, to not have the answers.
 I'm trying to learn.
 Because life really is a beautiful mess and you can try to set up the perfect backdrop only to have it come crashing down.
 In an Instagram world where everyone's life seems to be perfect, the reality is that no one's is.
 We all have our shiny happy moments.
 We all have our unglamorous painful ones.
 We are all struggling in some way.
 We can all embrace the beauty of our lives, which is always there if we look for it.

 I am grateful for every moment of my journey with my girl.
 I can't believe how far we've come.
 I look forward to new adventures together.
 It still scares me a little that I don't know what the future holds but I'm just taking it one day at a time.
 I'm trying to trust myself and the universe a little more.
-I'm trying to be more compassionate with myself and others.
+I'm <trying> to be more compassionate with myself and others (this doesn't always work!)
 I am still a work in progress.
 I am learning as I go.
-I'm grateful for therapy which is the hardest work I've ever done but also the more important.
+I'm grateful for therapy which is the hardest work I've ever done but also the most important.
 I'm working on myself, on healing what's broken and on becoming the person I want to be.
 I have to cut myself some slack.
-I get discouraged when I feel like I'm sliding back into old patterns but I'm trying to undo a lifetime of conditioning.
+I get discouraged when I feel like I'm sliding back into old patterns but after all I'm trying to undo a lifetime of conditioning.
+It's not as though I can just change overnight.
+Like anything it will take a lot of time, effort and practice.
+At least I'm working on it.
 As one of my books on mindfulness says, it's SIMPLE but it's not EASY.
 Trying to simplify your life can ironically, be the hardest thing in the world...
 Deep breaths...
 NOW.